PUMPKIN PROJECT FOR KIDS!

 If you get stuck, check out the video that features how to make the ‘Torus’ the spiral technique, in a previous post, ‘Recycled Robot for kids!’ to remind you and you are good to go!

-It’s the in thing at the moment and they are great to make as an additional project, to decorate, or to adorn your window sill.
+These mini pumpkins are great to make as an additional project to decorate or adorn your window sill.

-You could even pop some treats inside the Pumpkins, if you like as they are like a cage and can hold one or two goodies as long they are small enough to fit within and large enough to not fall out.
+You could even pop some treats inside the Pumpkins, as they are like a cage and can hold one or two goodies as long they are small enough to fit within and large enough to not fall out.

 SOME TIPS!

-• Cutting the tube in ten sections is about right, cutting more would make it more stringy and would look more like an exploding spider, cutting less sections would be too gappy.
+• Cutting the tube into ten sections is about right, cutting more would make it more stringy and would look more like an exploding spider, and cutting fewer sections would be too gappy.
 I found ten sections to be just right.

 • Allow the paint to dry, as this will harden up the cardboard and the sections.

-• Experiment with colour and make up your own take on colour.
+• Experiment with colour and make up your colour palette.
 Make sure you get right inside the pumpkin and cover all parts.

-• Have a handy glue stick, as the cardboard tube can seperate and will need to be stuck together again.
+• Have a handy glue stick, as the cardboard tube can separate and will need to be stuck together again.

 So let’s talk about the real Pumpkins!